Let's talk! Browse our offer and let us help you create your own budget.

 5 – The King’s speech

-On Christmas Eve, all the media attention is focused on the King.
+On Christmas Eve, all the Spanish media attention is focused on the King.
 From the Zarzuela Palace, the monarch reviews the most important happenings of the year and sends his best wishes to all Spanish citizens.

-6 – Collecting pocket money
+6 – Collecting aguinaldo

-7 – Gifting a poinsettia
+7 – Gifting a flor de Pascua

 8 – The 12 bell chimes, better with grapes